seanblanton/blanton/about.md

 <div class="xs-mb-5">
 <h2> About this Site </h2>
 <p>
-	This site was designed and developed by myself with HTML5, Sass, and a little bit of JQuery.
-Following in the footsteps of <a href="https://github.com/basscss/basscss" alt="BassCSS Github" class="u"> BassCSS</a>, I took to writing atomic, immutable CSS classes.
+	This site was designed and developed by myself with HTML and SCSS, and <a href="http://www.modularscale.com/" class="u"> Modular Scale</a> + <a href="http://type-scale.com/" class="u"> Type Scale</a>.
+Following in the footsteps of <a href="https://github.com/basscss/basscss" alt="BassCSS Github" class="u"> BassCSS</a>, I took to writing atomic, functional CSS classes for most of the site.
 This let's me make changes quickly.
-The grid system is built off of <a href="http://susy.oddbird.net/" alt="Susy" class="u"> Susy</a>.
+The grid system is built off of <a href="http://susy.oddbird.net/" alt="Susy" class="u"> Susy</a> with some extensions I built to make it more functional than it is out of the box.
 I used <a href="http://gruntjs.com/" alt="GruntJS" class="u"> Grunt</a>  to manage precompiling and minification. <a href="http://jekyllrb.com/" alt="Jekyll" class="u"> Jekyll</a> runs the templating engine.
-Everything is hosted on a virtual server with <a href="http://digitalocean.com/" alt="Digital Ocean" class="u"> Digital Ocean</a>  and version controlled with <a href="http://git-scm.com/" alt="Git" class="u"> Git</a> .
+Everything is hosted on a virtual server with <a href="http://digitalocean.com/" alt="Digital Ocean" class="u"> Digital Ocean</a>  and version controlled with <a href="http://git-scm.com/" alt="Git" class="u"> Git</a> The font used throughout the site is <a href="https://www.behance.net/gallery/28749913/HK-Grotesk-Open-Source-Typeface" class="u">HK Grotesk</a> by <a href="http://alfredomarcopradil.com/" class="u">Alfredo Marco Pradil</a>.
 </p>
 </div>